jrbarclay37/TSLA-Forecasting/README.md

 You will also need to [register](https://www.reddit.com/prefs/apps/) an account in order to access the API.

-To learn more about the PRAW API wrapper, please refer to the [official documentation](https://praw.readthedocs.io/en/latest/).
+To learn more about the `PRAW` API wrapper, please refer to the [official documentation](https://praw.readthedocs.io/en/latest/).

 To mitigate Reddit's slow response times, we also leverage `pushshift.io`.
 This is a project that warehouses all of Reddit's data making it significantly faster to query for data.

-To learn more about pushshift.io, please refer to the [official documentation](https://pushshift.io/api-parameters/).
+To learn more about `pushshift.io`, please refer to the [official documentation](https://pushshift.io/api-parameters/).

 **Yahoo Finance**